wcember/pypub/docs/source/tutorial_reddit.rst

     >>> epub.create_epub(os.getcwd())

-At this point, in the directory you're working in, you should have a file *TrueReddit - Top Stories.epub`*.
+At this point, in the directory you're working in, you should have a file *TrueReddit - Top Stories.epub*.
 This is your ebook with the top stories from r/TrueReddit and you should be able to read on your favorite device (unless that device is a kindle...see the next section).

 ****************
 (Optional) Convert to mobi
 ****************
 If you're like me, then you like reading things on your kindle (which is why I created pypub in the first place).
 Unfortunately, kindle uses it's own format for ebooks.

 Luckily, Amazon provided a tool, KindleGen to convert epubs (and other formats) to mobi so they can be viewed on kindle.

-First, copy the full path of the KindleGen executable installed.
-Alternatively, copy it over to the directory where
+Once it's downloaded, convert *TrueReddit - Top Stories.epub* by going to the command prompt and entering kindlegen's full file path (excluding .exe) followed by "TrueReddit - Top Stories.epub".

+    > <full directory of kindlegen>kindlegen "TrueReddit - Top Stories.epub"

+If the kindlegen executable is saved in the same directory as *TrueReddit - Top Stories.epub*, this can simply be entered as

+    > kindlegen "TrueReddit - Top Stories.epub"